laravel/docs/logging.md

         'level' => 'debug',
     ],

 Once you have configured the `tap` option on your channel, you're ready to define the class that will customize your Monolog instance.
-This class only needs a single method: `__invoke`, which receives an `Illuminate\Log\Logger` instance, that proxies all method calls to the underlying logger, i.e., Monolog:
+This class only needs a single method: `__invoke`, which receives an `Illuminate\Log\Logger` instance.
+The `Illuminate\Log\Logger` instance proxies all method calls to the underlying Monolog instance:

     <?php